browne878/pp5-game-keys/README.md

 - Clicking the edit button above the game on the /games page and editing the game.
 - Clicking the delete button above the game on the /games page and deleting the game.

+Screenshots of these manual tests can be found [here](/readme/images/manual_testing/games/).

 For emails I tested the following:

 - Signing up to the newsletter.